cksource/ckeditor4-plugin-a11ychecker/samples/guide.md

 Quick Fix feature was created with extensibility in mind, so it is very easy for a developer to add new, custom Quick Fixes to Accessibility Checker.

-More information on how to create a custom Quick Fix is available in CKEditor developer documentation.

 ### Ignoring Issues

 Issues reported by Accessibility Checker can also be ignored.
 This can be done by clicking the **Ignore** button for each selected issue in the Accessibility Checker panel.